evolvingstuff/vdw2/content/posts/one-in-five-people-with-long-covid-can-no-longer-work-doctors-in-this-case.md

 *&quot;Long COVID affects more than 65 million people worldwide.
 It is estimated that 1 in 10 people infected with the virus develop long-term symptoms.
 In the United Kingdom, health care and social care workers are seven times more likely to have had severe COVID-19 than other types of employees.&quot;
 __[https://www.bma.org.uk/bma-media-centre/first-major-survey-of-doctors-with-long-covid-reveals-debilitating-impact-on-health-life-and-work-and-wider-implications-for-workforce-and-health-services#:~:text=Of%20506%20doctors%20who%20answered,14%20(2.8%25)%20said%20retired|Survey was published July 2023]__
 ---
-!!!!VitaminDwiki - ((Long-COVID is now the biggest COVID concern - many studies)) __that page was started Oct 2022__
+!!!!VitaminDWiki - ((Long-COVID is now the biggest COVID concern - many studies)) __that page was started Oct 2022__
 ---
 !!!!VitaminDWiki – ((COVID-19 treated by Vitamin D - studies, reports, videos))